-In the second module of the class we will dig deeper and ask what exactly gave rise to differences in physical capital, population growth, education, and so on.
+In the second part of the class we will dig deeper and ask what exactly gave rise to differences in physical capital, population growth, education, and so on.
 Geography for instance is a factor that has for centuries been hypothesized to strongly affect economic development.
 Is there any credence to this?
 We will also explore the role of institutions and culture, and we will see how these forces can shape both each other and economic development.

 Students will be applying the insights learned in class by delivering a presentation.